qawemlilo/gruntgulp/README.md

 #Grunt (http://gruntjs.com)

-  1. What is grunt
+## What is grunt
 Grunt is a task runner created by Ben Alman, a prolific (former) jQuery developer.
 The simplest way to get started with Grunt is to first install the Grunt command line interface globally which puts in your system path and makes it available inside any directory.
 The Grunt command requires a Gruntfile contining tasks in your project's root directory

-  2. how does it work
+## How does it work
   - Configuration-over-code
   - Abstracts how node works
   - Each task reand and writes to disk

-Links:
+## Links:
   - http://javascriptjabber.com/074-jsj-grunt-js-with-ben-alman